ojaha065/simplePHPLoginSystem/README.md

 * If createAdmin.php does not work, you can also temporarily change ````$newAccountAccessLevel```` in **config/config.php** to "admin" and then create a new account using the normal registration form.
 Remember to change the value back to "user" afterwards.

 **IMPORTANT**
-I highly recommended that you delete the /install folder before using this in live production environment.
-Future versions will do that automatically.
+I remind you again that you **MUST** delete the /install folder before using this in live production environment. **Otherwise anyone can see your database credentials!**

 ### FAQ
-#### Why don't you have a automatic wizard for inserting database info and doing all this SQL stuff?
-I'm planning to create something like that sometime in near future.
-Stay posted.

-#### I have a database but don't what any of that jargon about tables and colums mean.
-Help?
-~~Don't know your SQL?
-Don't worry, just wait a little while.
-I'm planning to create a automatic wizard that can do most of this stuff for you.~~ After inserting your database info into **/utils/databaseConnect.php** navigate to **/install/createTable.php**.
-That should create needed table for you.
-##### createTable.php just redirects me to the login page!
-Something went wrong when trying to connect you your database.
-Try turning more verbose error messages on in **/config/config.php**.
-Double check the your database hostname, port, name and credentials and check the general FAQ below for more help.

 #### I don't know what port my database is using.
 MySQL default is 3306.

+### Installer wizard starts from the beginning after completing it.
+This happens when the wizard fails to remove itself.
+That is usually caused by some restrictive permissions on host.
+Fix the problem by manually removing the /install folder.

+### My database connection does not work.
+Check troubleshooting tips for 'Connection error occured' in general FAQ below.

 ## The admin panel